 Whether it's environmental monitoring, location tracking, or safety management, healthcare facilities are increasingly leaning towards asset tracking systems and reaping the benefits.
 This is why the demand for robust healthcare asset tracking systems continues to grow.
-From an $11 billion industry in 2019, the market is poised to grow to $84.5 billion by 2027.
+From a $25.1 billion industry in 2022, the market is poised to grow to $84.5 billion by 2027.

 Having state-of-the-art medical equipment demand systems that leverage the latest technology to track and manage these expensive medical assets while facilitating an effective maintenance schedule to extend asset lifespans.
-RFID software companies are fast emerging as the solution to the myriad of asset management and tracking challenges by providing real-time automated asset tracking, real-time environmental and power monitoring to ensure continuous visibility critical for health care facilities.
+RFID software companies are fast emerging as the solution to the myriad of healthcare asset management and tracking challenges by providing real-time automated asset tracking, in addition to real-time environmental and power monitoring to ensure continuous visibility critical for healthcare facilities.

 Healthcare assets cover a wide range of systems and medical equipment including critical devices such as Magnetic Resonance Imaging, X-rays, bedside monitors, and surgical tools.
 It can also include many non-electrical/electronic equipment such as mobile hospital beds, wheelchairs.
 The systems used to run the medical center: plumbing, heating, electrical, cooling, ventilation, and information technology can be added to the mix.

-Unlike asset tracking systems in other industries, healthcare asset tracking takes on an added urgency.
+Unlike asset tracking systems in other industries, asset management in hospitals takes on an added urgency.
 Not only is it of vital importance to determine equipment location and availability, but ensuring an item is in excellent working conditions before deployment is critical.
 Providing patients with the urgent treatment they need to survive an emergency requires an accurate, powerful, and reliable asset management system.

 A study conducted by global research agency Gartner estimates that 10-20% of a hospital's inventory goes missing or is misplaced every year.
 It’s further estimated that between $4000 and $5000 worth of equipment goes missing per bed – if a hospital has 300 wards, that is $1,500,000 worth of equipment that has vanished.
 For many cash-strapped hospitals and healthcare facilities, missing equipment puts added strain on the financial stability of these facilities.

 Keeping track of the assets’ respective locations within the hospital, ascertaining its working condition, and assigning pull-out and maintenance work is a full-time job.
-If asset management’s main goals are to ensure functional and well-maintained equipment, investing in a cutting-edge healthcare asset tracking system could represent a smart move.
+If the main goals of asset management in hospitals are to ensure functional and well-maintained equipment, investing in a cutting-edge healthcare asset tracking system could represent a smart move.

 The Benefits of Asset Tracking

 An effective healthcare asset tracking system allows patients to get the right care and treatment, at the right time.
-RF Code’s patented RFID technology takes the guesswork out of locating important (and not so important assets).
+RF Code’s patented RFID technology takes the guesswork out of locating important (and not so important assets) healthcare assets.
 Deploying assets becomes a much simpler task once you know item location, which ones to deploy, and where they should go.

 RFID tracking tags can be added to inventory that alerts personnel of items being taken off hospital property and tracks assets as they move throughout the facility; providing real-time solutions to misplaced inventory.

 Furthermore, tagging and tracking mean being aware of what assets hospitals have, don’t have, and what they need to replace.
-Inventory is accounted for and the practice of wasteful expenditure on assets that are already there, but are just misplaced, is eliminated.
+Healthcare inventory is accounted for and the practice of wasteful expenditure on assets that are already there, but are just misplaced, is eliminated.

-In addition, we have identified 3 key areas which can yield significant benefits for both healthcare providers and patients.
+Here are three key areas RF Code can yield significant benefits for both healthcare providers and patients.

 Enhanced Patient Care